commercetools/merchant-center-application-kit/packages/application-shell-connectors/src/components/application-context/README.md

-# Connectors for `applicationState`
+# Connectors for `applicationContext`

-This component exposes getters/setters to set and retrieve the `applicationState`.
+This component exposes getters/setters to set and retrieve the `applicationContext`.

-> It uses the new React Context API, so it needs the `ApplicationStateProvider` up in the tree.
+> It uses the new React Context API, so it needs the `ApplicationContextProvider` up in the tree.
 This is done within the AppShell.

-Additionally it provides a HOC to inject the `applicationState`.
+Additionally it provides a HOC to inject the `applicationContext`.

-Use this component to access information about the `user`, `project` and application `environment`.
+Use this component to access information about `user`, `project` and `environment`.

-#### `user` fields
+#### `user`

 - `id`
 - `email`